Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Experiments

-Notably, even attackers with surrogate models can achieve high success rates, with only a 16 percentage point gap between the two attack scenarios.
-Both attackers exhibit similar scaling trajectories as training data increases, demonstrating the vulnerability of single-key watermarking schemes when attackers have access to sufficient training data.
-When harmfulness classification is not considered (\ie, setting the threshold to $1$), forgery success rates for both attackers rise as high as $100$\% after training on $10,000$ samples.

-\paragraph{Effectiveness of Multi-Key Watermarking.} \Cref{fig:alg-performance} demonstrates the effectiveness of our multi-key approach across four watermarking algorithms (KGW-SelfHash, Unigram, KGW-Soft, KGW-Hard) and two evaluation datasets (AdvBench and RealHarmfulQ).
-The results consistently show that our multi-key detector substantially outperforms single-key baselines across all algorithms and datasets.
+\textbf{Effectiveness of Multi-Key Watermarking.} \Cref{fig:alg-performance} shows the forgery success rates of our method with four watermarking algorithms (KGW-SelfHash, Unigram, KGW-Soft, KGW-Hard) and two evaluation datasets (AdvBench and RealHarmfulQ).
+The results consistently show that our method substantially outperforms single-key baselines.
 As expected, the forgery success rate decreases with the number of keys used by the provider as the number of keys increases from $1$ to $4$.
-The Unigram and KGW-Hard algorithms achieve the largest reductions in forgery success rates.
+The computational overhead of verifying multiple keys is negligible for the surveyed watermarks. \Cref{tab:key-scaling} further shows that these trends persist when scaling the \emph{provider model} to LLaMA-13B (with the attacker model unchanged as Mistral-7B), demonstrating that our approach generalizes to larger models.
+Unigram and KGW-Hard achieve the largest reductions in forgery success rates.
 For Unigram, our approach reduces success rates from $68\%$ to $16\%$ on AdvBench ($52$ percentage point improvement) and from $56\%$ to $16\%$ on RealHarmfulQ ($40$ percentage point improvement) at $r=4$.
 Similarly, KGW-Hard shows reductions from $71\%$ to $15\%$ on AdvBench and from $69\%$ to $18\%$ on RealHarmfulQ, representing improvements of $56$ and $51$ percentage points respectively.
 KGW-SelfHash achieves reductions from $75\%$ to $26\%$ on AdvBench and from $67\%$ to $23\%$ on RealHarmfulQ, while KGW-Soft reduces success rates from $80\%$ to $23\%$ on AdvBench and from $75\%$ to $20\%$ on RealHarmfulQ.
+We provide extended results with additional models, attacks and defenses setups in \Cref{sec:extended-model-eval}.